w3c/wai-wcag-videos/content/SC-2.3.3.md

 ## Notes

 * Initial description: Person with vestibular disorder can turn off motion animations to avoid nausea
-* Updated description: Person with vestibular disorder can turn off motion animations that are triggered by interaction
+* Updated description: [Manti](https://wai-wcag-videos.netlify.app/overview/#manti-she), has vestibular disorder, can turn off motion animations that are triggered by interaction
 * Addresses issues [#12](https://github.com/w3c/wai-wcag-videos/issues/12)
 * Changed concept from "turning off animations" as a solution to "using a different app"